sven-nm/oclr/evaluator/README.md

 - a .tsv file containing regional and global CER and WER scores
 - a .tsv file containing all edit operations, sorted by decreasing frequency
 - .html files recreating each analysed page and allowing the user to visually compare OCR with groundtruth.
+- if argument `draw_rectangles` is passed, copies of the images with each segments outbounding rectangle.